bfmkr/cloud-resume/notes/Extensions to the cloud resume challenge.md

   I simply clicked a checkbox on Cloudflare to set this up.

 * To enable *sending* emails from `ben@bmkrresume.com` I had to configure this as an alias in gmail.
-  I also needed to add the appropriate spf and dmarc TXT records in CloudFlare to ensure they wouldn't be considered as spam by recipients.
+  I also needed to add the appropriate spf and dmarc TXT records in Cloudflare to ensure they wouldn't be considered as spam by recipients.
   In gmail:

     ```